Colloquium Series, Salon Series, Speaker’s Series, and Special Projects

 David Westin is the author of Exit Interview, the story of what went on behind the scenes at ABC News during the 14 years he was president, covering stories from the death of Princess Diana to the impeachment of a president to the tie election of 2000 to 9/11 and the wars in Afghanistan and New York.
 Westin currently advises companies on digital and media issues.
 He was President & CEO of NewsRight, which he helped found in 2011 with the support of the AP and 28 news company investors, including the Associated Press, the New York Times, the Washington Post, Hearst, and Germany’s Axel Springer.

 From 1997 through the end of 2010, Westin was President of ABC News.
 During that time, he oversaw coverage of President Clinton’s impeachment, the 2000 election, the 9/11 attacks, wars in Afghanistan and Iraq, and the economic crisis of 2008.
 At the same time, the television news industry was undergoing fundamental change, with the advent of Fox News and MSNBC and the explosive growth of the Internet.
 Under his direction, ABC News launched its website, ABCNews.com; started the first live, streaming 24-hour news service, ABC News Now; and transformed the ways that it collected, produced, and reported the news through extensive use of digital technology.
 During Westin’s tenure, ABC News earned 11 George Foster Peabody Awards, 13 Alfred I. DuPont Awards, four George Polk Awards, more than 40 News & Documentary Emmys, and more than 40 Edward R. Murrow Awards.
-Register here.
+Register for Television News in the Digital Era here.

 November 20, 2013, 2:30-4 p.m.
 Lance Gould, Executive Education Director for Huffington Post

 This colloquium session will be hosted by Ambassador Muhamed Sacirbey and features a discussion with Huffington Post Senior Editor Lance Gould.
-Sacirbey and Gould will discuss how new media is changing the way nations interact and how average citizens can now have direct impact in world politics.
+Sacirbey and Gould will discuss how new media is changing the way nations interact and how average citizens can now have direct impact on world politics.
 Location: University Hall, Room 1020

 Gould and Ambassador Mo met twenty years ago at the United Nations as a journalist and diplomat respectively.
 It was a time of great tumult as the old Iron Curtain had collapsed and the former Yugoslavia was disintegrating in a series of conflicts and genocide (Ambassador Sacirbey represented Bosnia & Herzegovina at the UN).
 Traditional diplomacy was already losing its hold in favor of more transparency and public outreach.
 Today, journalism is undergoing rapid transformation and diplomacy has gone mainstream through the new media and revolution in communication.
 The Huffington Post has become a compelling platform that, and along with social media, offers citizens the possibility of greater interaction and access to international political and intellectual leaders.